0

 5. Set Up Outbound Sales and Fill the Pipeline With Leads

 So many start-up digital agencies are afraid to pursue outbound sales.
 It seems counter-intuitive when you can just put out a few paid ads to get some leads.
-Finding customers with paid ads is often harder and more expensive than it sounds, so you're limiting yourself by not considering outbound for customer acquisition.
+Finding customers within your target audience using paid ads is often harder and more expensive than it sounds, so you're limiting yourself by not considering outbound for customer acquisition.

 Outbound message analytics